 You did it.
 You finally decided to go out on your own and start your own business.
-You’ve got the drive, passion, and determination to make it happen.
+You’ve got the drive, passion, and determination to make it happen as a solo entrepreneur.
 The question is, do you have the right solopreneur tools in your arsenal?

 Becoming your own boss is exciting and scary at the same time.
 You get to call the shots, but you also have to do everything on your own.
-From customer service rep to social media guru, you need to manage every facet of your business without missing a beat.
+From customer service rep to social media manager, you wear every hat.

 As a solopreneur, you need to streamline every aspect of your business.
 Even the most mundane of tasks need to run on autopilot.
-After all, any free time you have is a blessing.
-Not only does it let you maximize your time, but it also gives you a chance to focus on the creative side of your business.
+Time is your most precious resource, and that’s where the following tools come.

 Here are the top 10 best tools for solopreneurs like you: